Old Palmas Airport: History

 Old Palmas Airport was the first airport of Palmas, Brazil.
 It was opened as a provisory facility in the early 1990s.

 It was operated by Infraero between 1997 and 2001.

 It was closed on October 4, 2001, one day before Brigadeiro Lysias Rodrigues International Airport was opened at a different location.

 The former runway is now Avenue LO-9 between Avenues NS-09 and Teotônio Segurado.
 The former terminal has been preserved and is now used as the Firefighters Academy of the State of Tocantins (EFAB), located at Block 403 South (ARSO 41).
 The former apron still exists in front of the Academy.
-The former hangar now houses the First Batallion of Firefighters.
+The former hangar now houses the First Battalion of Firefighters.

 Access

 The airport was located 4 km south of downtown Palmas.